httptim/Auto-MA/README.md

       / | \
     P   P   P
          |
-      [R.I.] -- Redstone Integrator (Advanced Peripherals)
-         |      with wired modem, positioned behind altar
+      [R.B.] -- Redstone Block (placed adjacent to altar)

     [Wired Modem Network]

-Legend: A = Altar, P = Pedestal, R.I. = Redstone Integrator
+Legend: A = Altar, P = Pedestal, R.B. = Redstone Block
 ```

 **Redstone Setup Notes:**
-- Each altar requires its own Redstone Integrator from Advanced Peripherals
+- Each altar requires a redstone block placed adjacent to it for constant activation
-- Position the Redstone Integrator behind the altar (any side that can send redstone signal to the altar)
-- Connect the Redstone Integrator to the wired modem network
+- The redstone block keeps the altar always ready to craft
+- No redstone integrator needed - simpler setup
-- The altar also needs a wired modem for pedestal connectivity (separate from redstone control)
+- The altar still needs a wired modem for pedestal connectivity

 ## Software Dependencies